 Good morning from Galway and happy Saturday!!

-I hope you have plenty of fun planned for the weekend 🙂 I’m at the Radisson Blu Hotel and Spa for Lisa Fitzpatrick’s final Fashion Fix before the summer.
+I hope you have plenty of fun planned for the weekend 🙂 I’m at Lisa Fitzpatrick’s final Fashion Fix before the summer.
 We’ve had a fantastic time touring the country with it and meeting hundreds of amazing ladies!

 The summer months always get my thinking back to my favourite flavours of childhood, and the taste of vanilla ice-cream was a firm favourite.